biddyweb/android-rcs-ims-stack/core/README.txt

 V2.5.18
 - Issue 79		Stack: Content-Disposition header position in CPIM messages
+- Issue 259		Stack: Folder to save files must not be set to Environment.getExternalStorageDirectory()

 V2.5.17
 - Issue 188		Stack: FT HTTP capabilities of remote not reflected correctly